sinc-lab/sincFold/README.md

     pip install .

+on Windows, you will probably need to add the python scripts folder to the paths

 ## Predicting sequences

 To predict the secondary structure of a list of sequences, using the pretrained weights, use